huntdatacenter/docs/docs/troubleshooting/connection.md

 ### Deactivated account

 Inactive accounts are deactivate after about 180 days.
 This will cause your login to fail if you have not visited your lab in such a time frame.
-[Contact us](/contact) for an account reactivation.
+[Send us](/contact) a new [user agreement](/about/agreements/#user-agreement) if you need your account reactivated.

 ### New VPN certificate